Ha-L0/Ha-L0.github.io/_posts/2022-09-30-[H4]-Proving-Grounds-Practice-hawat.md

 > Dir busting the services with tools like `dirb` or `gobuster` exposes the following relevant resources.
 > - on port 30455: `/phpinfo.php`
 > - on port 50080: `/cloud` (`mycloud` instance)
+> - on port 17445: nothing
 {: .prompt-info }

 ---

 # exploitation
 ## testing web server on port 17445
-The application is a issue tracker with a lot of input sinks.
+The application is a issue tracker with a lot sinks.

 > Unfortunately it does not react to our black box testing.
 {: .prompt-danger }